Paulen101/Paulen101/README.md

 ## What I'm Up To

-- 🌟 Crafting a medical appointment app.
+- 🌟 Working on some robotic projects.
 - 🎮 Exploring the vast landscapes of Forza Horizon 5.
 - 📚 Learning ITM and CS.
 - 📝 Writing about my tech adventures on my blog.
 (Coming soon)